 Right off the bat we heard stags roaring and we saw two monsters… well, I thought they were monsters at the time.

 I was blown away by the size of the stags we saw, and it was a nice surprise to learn how wily they were.
-I didn’t expect that.
+I didn’t expect that, nor did I expect to see glimpses of truly mind-blowingly giant American bison filtering away from us in the trees.

 Outdoors International offers stag hunts all around the world, including classic New Zealand hunts, but you can find the North American red stag hunt I did.